Loading NuWatt Energy...

 Many NJ churches and institutional buildings have historic significance.
 If your building is listed on the NJ or National Register of Historic Places, solar installation requires additional review — but it's not a deal-breaker.

 Section 48E direct pay allows tax-exempt organizations (churches, schools, nonprofits, municipalities) to receive the investment tax credit as a cash refund from the IRS instead of a tax credit.
 For a $300,000 solar system, a 30% direct pay means the IRS sends your organization a $90,000 check.
 You must pre-register with the IRS and file Form 990-T to claim the payment.
-Construction must begin by July 4, 2026.
+The begin-construction window closed July 4, 2026; projects starting now generally must be placed in service by December 31, 2027.

-Construction must begin by July 4, 2026 to qualify for the Section 48E investment tax credit (which includes direct pay for tax-exempt organizations).
+The begin-construction window closed July 4, 2026; projects placed in service by December 31, 2027 still qualify for the Section 48E investment tax credit (which includes direct pay for tax-exempt organizations).
 "Beginning of construction" means either incurring 5% of project costs (safe harbor) or starting physical work of a significant nature.
 For most NJ nonprofits, paying a deposit and signing a contract by early 2026 satisfies the safe harbor requirement.

 Yes, through two pathways: (1) Power Purchase Agreement (PPA): a solar developer installs, owns, and maintains the system at no cost.
 The church buys the electricity at a rate 10-30% below the utility rate.
 (2) Direct ownership with financing: the church takes a loan, and the Section 48E direct pay (30% cash refund) plus ADI revenue covers a significant portion of the loan payments.